Samsung/tizen-docs/docs/application/native/guides/compliations/overview.md

-# Watchface Complications
+# Watch Face Complications

-Watchface complications are UI components on a watchface which shows specific information in addition to displaying current time.
+Watchface complications are features on a watchface which shows specific information in addition to displaying current time.
-Watchface application creates and draws the complication on the watchface, and the data is provided from complication provider.
+Watchface application creates and draws the complication on the watchface.
+And complication provider application provides the data for the complication.

 You can use the following watchface complication and complication provider features in your native applications: